Lartsch/FediAct/README.md

     - The toot has not yet federated to your home instace (follow the account and toots should start federating)
     - The instance you are browsing does not use 302 redirects for external toots
     - Maybe it also plays a role if the toot is set to unlisted on its original instance
-4. There can be short delays since external API calls have to be made
+4. There can be short delays since API calls have to be made
-5. If you only want redirects, simply turn off auto-action and leave redirect on - double click will then only redirect, not execute the action (alternatively, you can simply use the reply button, as it will always redirect to your home instance if redirects are enabled)
-6. If the extension fails to resolve content, the affected buttons will behave like usually
+5. If the extension fails to resolve content, the affected buttons will behave like usually (popup modal)

 ## Todos / Planned features
 - General performance and code improvements